 The Mama entity often leads the Planchette to cryptic messages insinuating it desires the unborn child of a pregnant woman.
 It will mess with the victim’s mind to prematurely abort the unborn innocent in some way such as an “accident” or self-inflicted harm after a mental breakdown from the demon’s influence.
 If you’ve ever been frightened by tales of the legendary “Mama” supernatural entity, I bet you didn’t know it’s connected to THE Ouja Board demon.
 Though some attribute Mama, the Z-Entity, with all its different names, to be a collective of entities, and not a singular spirit.

 Zozo is mentioned in a nineteenth-century demonology encyclopedia called Dictionnaire Infernal.
-There is minimal elaboration on the entity within the book.
+There is a minimal elaboration on the entity within the book.
 Though it is directly linked to the possession of a young girl in France hundreds of years ago, and the name Zozo has roughly been translated to Imp, but there is not much to work with.
 However, this is before the invention of the Ouija Board, and the Z-Entity may not have found a reliable or enjoyable way into the material world yet.

 The Z-Entity has ALL the hallmarks of a “trickster spirit” from mythology.
 According to Nephilim lore, the souls of these half-Watcher Half-Human hybrids are trapped on Earth and became restless spirits.
 The Sumerian myth of Anzu who was one of the Annunaki and plotted to steal the Tablets of Destiny from the Annunaki Lord Enlil but failed and perished in the end.
 Anzu was once the ruler of the Annunaki before being dethroned by Anu, and goes along with Zozo’s massive ego and lust for power and how he referred to himself as “the King of Kings.”